Managing a social media account is on everyone’s “must do” marketing list.

-It’s a tactic on everyone’s “must do” marketing list -but -WHAT to do with it is one of the most frequent questions we get from businesses and organizations alike.
+But, ‘what to do’ and ‘how to do it’ are some of the most frequent questions we get from businesses and non-profit organizations alike.

 If you are searching for a way to get organized and focused with your social media marketing channels – here’s an easy way to plan and organize activity to help you post with purpose.

-Three Key Categories Of Your Business Social Media Posts
+Three Key Categories To Consider In Your Business Social Media Planning

-If these posts contain a link, it will generally link to an external source and not your business or organization’s website.
+If these posts contain a link, they will generally link to an external source and not your business or organization’s website.

 - Interesting news articles